modularcode/modular-admin-html/README.md

 ```

 The cloned repository desn't contain prebuilt version of the project and you need to build it, See [development](#development).

+## Other versions

+This is the HTML version, which is great for enhancing and integrating it into other platforms and environments.
+AngularJS, Angular2, React and Meteor versions are coming soon.

 ### Main features